 An Ultrasound scan uses high frequency sound waves to create pictures of soft tissues (eg. muscles, tendons, glands) and organs inside the body (eg. kidneys, liver).
 The non-audible sound passing into your body is safe because it doesn’t use radiation.
-For this reason Ultrasound is often used for monitoring foetal growth in pregnancy.
+For this reason Ultrasound is often used for monitoring fetal growth in pregnancy.

 Ultrasound equipment uses a hand held scanner (transducer) which the operator (Sonographer) places against your skin and moves around the area for imaging.
 The transducer emits sound and detects the returning echoes from the target area and this information is converted to a moving image displayed on a screen.

 How do I prepare for an Ultrasound Scan?